Rent, Housing Benefit and Universal Credit

 The rent you pay changes in line with inflation each year.
 The full details are set out in your tenancy agreement.

-- Who will amend my Standing Order?
+- Who will amend my Standing Order if my rent changes?

 You will need to contact your bank to make any changes to a Standing Order